 Nuttallburg, located along the New River in Fayette County, West Virginia, was a coal mining venture that was spawned out of England-born entrepreneur John Nuttall.

-In 1870, Nuttall began acquiring coal-rich land along Keeneys Creek and New River in West Virginia in anticipation of the completion of the Chesapeake & Ohio Railway (C&O) from Richmond, Virginia west.
-1 Nuttall formed the Nuttallburg Smokeless Fuel Company and started a company town along the New River.
+In 1870, Nuttall began acquiring coal-rich land along Keeneys Creek and New River in West Virginia at the price of $1 per acre in anticipation of the completion of the Chesapeake & Ohio Railway (C&O) from Richmond, Virginia west.
+1 4 Nuttall formed the Nuttallburg Smokeless Fuel Company and started a company town along the New River.
 3

 A conveyor, a twin “monitor,” or a cylindrical tube with a door at one end, connected the tipple to the mine.
 3 Coal was fed to 80 coke ovens, which converted coal into high carbon coke that was used in pig-iron blast furnaces.
 2 The coke was produced by baking coal under a regulated flow of air.
 Near the ovens were scales, a headhouse, a blacksmith shop, a carpentry shop, and a slate dump.
 3

-The company town featured 17 two-family and 80 single-family homes.
+By 1893, Nuttallburg had grown to house 300 residents 4 and featured 17 two-family and 80 single-family company-owned homes.
 2 The town was racially segregated, with white workers living on the west side of Short Creek while black workers lived on the east side.
 2 3 Both groups had their own boarding houses, schools, and churches.

 To connect with additional housing in South Nuttall across the New River, a suspension bridge, built by the John A. Roebling Sons Company of New York, was built in 1897.
 2